murilopolese/murilopolese/content/workshops/2015-03-01-robot-race-fablab@school.md

 ---
 title: "Quirkbot Robot Race: FabLab@School"
 cover: '/workshops/quirkbot-2015-03_01.jpg'
-excerpt: "I went to Vejle to join a national conference of schools who had or wanted to have a FabLab at their schools.
-We ran a workshop with a classic Quirkbot activity: build a moving creature with Strawbees and a pre-programmed Quirkbot in 20 to 30 minutes.
-After the creatures were built, we suggested a few competitions like races or battles, so participants could interact with each other's creations."
+excerpt: "I went to Vejle to join a national conference of schools who had or wanted to have a FabLab.
+We ran a workshop with a classic Quirkbot activity: Build a robotic creature in 20 minutes."
 tags:
 - '2015'
 ---